 The editors will also inform Chair of the Advisory Board who will then inform the entire Advisory Board membership of the resolution of a complaint and any formal agreements made with the complainant(s).

-The editors will respond to a formal complaint within a week.
-If the editors cannot resolve a formal complaint with a week of the complaint’s receipt, the following process shall be followed:
+The editors will respond to formal and informal complaints within a week.
+If the editors cannot resolve a formal or an informal complaint with a week of the complaint’s receipt, the following process shall be followed:

 The Chair of the Advisory Board shall call a special meeting of the Advisory Board.